ornladios/ADIOS2/docs/user_guide/source/components/variable.rst

    .. warning::

-      Be aware of data ordering in your language of choice (Row-Major or Column-Major) as depicted in the above figure.
-Data decomposition is done by the application based on their requirements, not by adios2.
+      Be aware of data ordering in your language of choice (row-major or column-major) as depicted in the figure above.
+      Data decomposition is done by the application, not by ADIOS2.

    Start and Count local dimensions can be later modified with the ``Variable::SetSelection`` function if it is not a constant dimensions variable.